-Global oil prices have fallen sharply over a long term period, thereby leading to significant shortfalls in revenues of many of the energy exporting nations while petroleum companies grapple with the financial accounting and profitability implications of the shock.
-Notwithstanding, the oil industry remains one of the most strategic of all the industries all over the world.
+Global oil prices have fallen sharply over a long term period, thereby leading to significant shortfalls in revenues of many of the energy-exporting nations while petroleum companies grapple with the financial accounting and profitability implications of the shock.
+Notwithstanding, the oil industry remains one of the most strategic of all industries all over the world.
 Oil is still both a major source of revenue and a visible weapon in international politics.
 It is therefore very pertinent to adopt a very systemic and sound method of appropriating the proceeds of such an invaluable means of economic and political relevance.

 Accounting for oil and gas prospecting has developed over the years but there is still no set of globally or generally applied standards of accounting for oil and gas activities.
 Some oil companies in Nigeria use the successful method while others prefer the full cost method of accounting.
 However, there is yet another accounting method, which is based on proved oil and gas reserves, this method of Reserve Recognition Accounting is hardly used in the country.